The Tutte embedding of the mated-CRT map converges to Liouville quantum gravity: Introduction

+Biskup, Ding, and Goswami~\cite{bdg-lqg-rw} study random walk in a different environment which is also a natural discretization of LQG, obtained by weighting the edges of $\BB Z^2$ by the exponential of $\gamma$ times a discrete GFF, and prove various estimates for this walk.

+The article~\cite{gms-poisson-voronoi} considers simple random walk on the Voronoi tessellation associated with a Poisson point process on a Brownian surface and shows that it converges (modulo time parameterization) to Brownian motion.

-Finally, we mention that there is work in progress involving the present authors as well as Holden and Sun which aims to prove that uniformly random triangulations under the so-called \emph{Cardy embedding} converge in the scaling limit to $\sqrt{8/3}$-LQG.
-The Cardy embedding (named for Cardy's formula for percolation~\cite{smirnov-cardy}) is a form of discrete conformal embedding that uses crossing probabilities for percolation interfaces to define an embedding (rather than hitting probabilities for random walk like in the Tutte embedding).
-Works in progress by Holden, Sun, and various co-authors build on~\cite{gwynne-miller-char,gwynne-miller-perc} to show that $k$ independent percolation interfaces on the same planar map converge in the scaling limit to $k$ independent SLE$_6$'s.
-This result will then be used in joint work by the present authors, Holden, and Sun to obtain convergence of the Cardy embedding.
-Unlike the present paper, however, this work in progress makes heavy use of results about the metric space structure of uniform random planar maps and $\sqrt{8/3}$-LQG so only works for $\gamma=\sqrt{8/3}$.
+Finally, we mention that there is an extensive ongoing project involving papers by the present authors as well as Holden, Sun, and others which aims to prove that uniformly random triangulations under the so-called \emph{Cardy embedding} converge in the scaling limit to $\sqrt{8/3}$-LQG.
+The Cardy embedding (named for Cardy's formula for percolation~\cite{smirnov-cardy}) is a form of discrete conformal embedding that is defined using crossing probabilities for percolation interfaces (rather than hitting probabilities for random walk like in the Tutte embedding).
+Papers used in the proof of the Cardy embedding convergence include~\cite{gwynne-miller-char,gwynne-miller-perc,bhs-site-perc,ghss-negative-moments,hlls-cut-pts,hls-sle6,bhs-site-perc} as well as several works in preparation.